 - 25 hours of advice from a combination of leading authors and publishing industry professionals designed to help you take your work forward towards publication

-- Feedback on your novel’s premise and sample chapters from a guest literary agent and William Ryan at the beginning of the course, followed with another chance to pitch the revised version to the agent at the end of the course
+- Feedback on your novel’s premise and sample chapters from a guest literary agent and William Ryan at the beginning of the course, followed by another chance to pitch the revised version to literary agents Oli Munson and Jemima Forrester at the end of the course

 - Exclusive discounts on W&A products and a complimentary copy of the latest edition of the Writers’ & Artists’ Yearbook

 - The chance to meet like-minded authors and study at our offices in historic Bloomsbury

 Note: Skype and conference call facilities can be arranged for those who would like to access sessions remotely.
 Please contact Writers & Artists at the email address below for further details.